ubinexus/sonic-utilities/doc/Command-Reference.md

 ### CMIS firmware version show commands

-The sfputil command shows the current active/inactive firmware, running Image details.
+The sfputil command shows the current major and minor versions of active/inactive firmware, running Image details.
 The output may vary based on the single vs dual bank supported modules.

 **sfputil show fwversion**